 - If a phone is seen or heard at the times above it will be confiscated for the remainder of the day.
 It will be delivered to reception by the teacher confiscating it and will be placed in a clearly marked envelope.

 - If a phone is confiscated for a second time, it will be confiscated until a parent collects it.
-Further misuse of the phone will result in the pupil being banned from bringing the phone to the academy for a length of time determined by a senior member of staff.
+Further misuse of the phone will result in the student being banned from bringing the phone to the academy for a length of time determined by a senior member of staff.

 - Phones may not be taken into examinations.
 There are strict regulations issued by examination boards that cover this rule.